 Note: Parents are advised to consult experts specialized in swaddling to learn the appropriate technique for their baby.

-- Practise babywearing –The National Health Service (NHS) also suggests you try traditional methods of carrying your baby (known as baby wearing) to prevent hip dysplasia.
-In this method, your baby faces you with its hips on either side of your waist.
+- Practise baby wearing –The National Health Service (NHS) also suggests you try traditional methods of carrying your baby (known as baby wearing) to prevent hip dysplasia.
+In this method, your baby faces you with his hips on either side of your waist.
 This is the most natural position for your baby’s hips.
 For further information on clicky hips NHS guidelines, talk to your primary care physician.

 - Use equipment to promote natural leg posture – To ensure that your baby has healthy hips, make sure that your use carriers, seats and other equipment that promote natural posture for the legs, especially if you are concerned about hip problems in older babies.
 Ask your primary physician to recommend brands of equipment to help ensure the health of the baby’s hip.